 Our operations have consumed significant amounts of cash since inception.
 As of June 30, 2015, our cash and cash equivalents were \$85.2 million.
-We estimate that the net proceeds from this offering will be approximately \$89.7 million, based on an initial public offering price of \$18.00 per share, the midpoint of the range set forth on the cover of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$110.4 million, based on an assumed initial public offering price of \$22.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We expect that the net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to initiate Phase I/II clinical trials for RGX-501 and RGX-111 and file an IND in preparation for a Phase I clinical trial for RGX-314, as well as fund our operating expenses and capital expenditure requirements through 2017.
 See "Use of Proceeds" for more information.